alexandreelise/plg_system_jxj/README.md

 ## SPECIAL THANKS
-I would like to thank to Marc DECHÈVRE for giving me the oppotunity to share my knowledge of Joomla! publicly in a live Youtube session on Friday June 12th 2020.
+I would like to thank to Marc DECHÈVRE for giving me the opportunity to share my knowledge of Joomla! publicly in a live Youtube session on Friday June 12th 2020.
 It's in French, but hopefully you will get the overall idea of what are webservices in Joomla!
 4.

 ## THANKS
 - Techjoomla team for their cool extension com_api